13 Essential Godot Features Every 2D Game Developer Should Know (With Recommended Course)

 Godot4: Build a 2D Action-Adventure Game (Udemy)

-• Pausable (default): When get_tree().paused = true, _process and _physics_process stop.
-Ideal for game world objects like players and enemies.
+• Pausable (default): Stops when get_tree().paused = true.
+For game world objects like players and enemies.

 • When Paused: Only runs during pause.
-Perfect for pause-only UI like a "PAUSED" overlay.
+For pause menu UI.

-The scene pauses during conversation (get_tree().paused = true) and resumes when the dialogue ends
+The scene pauses during conversation and resumes when dialogue ends

 # NPC.gd

-# Set this NPC node's Process Mode to "Always" in the inspector
+# Set this NPC's Process Mode to "Always" in the inspector

 func _process(delta):